Ontario Common Law Separation Agreements

 - A third option is to claim a constructive trust.
 However, it is extraordinarily rare for a common-law spouse to be successful in making this type of argument for possession of the matrimonial home.

-For additional insight on common-law separation and how an Ontario family lawyer can assist you, call Feldstein Family Law Group P.C. at (905) 581-7222.
+Get additional insight on common law separation and how a lawyer can assist you.
+Call Feldstein Family Law Group P.C. at (905) 581-7222.
 We can help!